Otus-DevOps-2018-02/MAndreev_microservices/README.md

 > \* Namespaces

+> By default, all containers have the PID namespace enabled.
+PID namespace provides separation of processes.
+The PID Namespace removes the view of the system processes, and allows process ids to be reused including pid 1.

 > In certain cases you want your container to share the host’s process namespace, basically allowing processes within the container to see all of the processes on the system.

 > For example, you could build a container with debugging tools like `strace` or `gdb`, but want to use these tools when debugging processes within the container.